rlibaert/rlibaert.github.io/content/posts/containerized-development-silverblue.md

 ```

 With this simple file, we are creating a reproducible, shareable, disposable,
-portable, isolated & secure development environment, that is versioned and
+portable, isolated & secure development environment, which is versioned and
 bundled along our project.

-Lots of people use tools such as the [VSCode Dev Containers extension] for an
+Most people use tools such as the [VSCode Dev Containers extension] for an even
-even simpler way to create, manage and run development containers.
+simpler way to create, manage and run development containers.
 Personally, I
 settled on [DevPod] as it allows me to use [Zed] instead.

 ## Fedora Silverblue

 [Silverblue] is an *immutable / atomic* version of Fedora Workstation.
 It uses a
 read-only root filesystem and is meant to be more stable than regular Linux
 distributions.
-The update process is especially affected as they mostly require
+The update process is especially affected as it often require
 to reboot the system to apply updates.
-This comes with a rollback feature in case
+This also comes with a rollback feature
-anything goes wrong.
+in case anything goes wrong.

-While the installation of new packages is still possible (which
+While the installation of new packages is still possible (which is layer based,
-is layer based, pretty much like a Docker image), the philosophy behind
+pretty much like a Docker image), the philosophy behind Silverblue is to keep
-Silverblue is to keep the base system as vanilla as possible.
-Instead, you use
+the base system as vanilla as possible.
+Instead, you use containerization
-containerization technologies to run new software.
+technologies to run new software.

 ### Podman